agustinlopez9/ubuntu-simulator/README.md

-## My Portfolio
+## Ubuntu simulator

-Personal portfolio project with Ubuntu UI style, this is a work in progress, more features coming in the future!
+Website that simulates Ubuntu UI, this is a work in progress, more features coming in the future!

 ![Preview](https://i.ibb.co/ZfJGfN1/Captura-desde-2023-05-08-14-47-32.png)